Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 • Eversion: keep your leg straight and turn your ankle out and up.

 With your boot on, you can now start to strengthen the muscles around your ankle.
-This is known as isometric strengthening, and is a way of strengthening the muscles around a joint without moving the joint itself.
+This is known as isometric strengthening.
+It is a way of strengthening the muscles around a joint without moving the joint itself.

-The muscles in your lower leg move your ankle in four directions, so it is important to target all four of these muscle groups.
+The muscles in your lower leg move your ankle in four directions.
+It is important to target all four of these muscle groups.

-These exercises can be completed up to three times a day, if possible.
-For each exercise aim to hold the position for five to 10 seconds as you are able, then relax.
-Repeat each exercise five to 10 times.
+These exercises can be completed up to 3 times a day, if possible.
+For each exercise, aim to hold the position for 5 to 10 seconds as you are able, then relax.
+Repeat each exercise 5 to 10 times.

 Plantar flexion